 Here at Solihull Choral Society we draw our singers from the West Midlands, South Birmingham, Worcestershire, Warwickshire and further afield and we’d love you to join us as a vocalist, audience member or supporter.

 With around 60 auditioned singers drawn from the area, the Solihull choir performs with professional orchestras and soloists in a number of select venues.
 Solihull Choral Society is conducted by our musical director Oliver Walker.
+This year we have a varied programme, with performances in four different venues.
 Please use our website to find out more about the Choir, our concerts, buying tickets and how you can get involved.

 “SCS now have a precision and clarity which is rare in such a society and a joy to hear” (J Brodie)